Khela Hobe: India

 In 2021 West Bengal Legislative Assembly election, the All India Trinamool Congress (AITC or TMC) utilised the sense of fighting spirit through its unofficial election anthem Khela Hobe (The Game is On) which was later modified into the slogan Bhanga Paye Khela Hobe (The Game will be played even with a fractured leg).
 The song was viral in the state of West Bengal to the extent that even BJP cadres used the slogan Khela Hobe instead of the official party slogans Aar Noy Onnyay (No More Injustice) and Sonar Bangla (Golden Bengal) until Narendra Modi himself disapproved of it.
 'Khela Hobe' (the game is on), used by Trinamool Congress in their election campaigns, proved to be highly successful.
-Debangshu Bhattacharya, Trinamool spokesperson and General Secretary of Trinamool Youth Congress, had composed a song titled 'Khela Hobe' which was uploaded on social media on January 7 and later its DJ version went viral on the internet.
+Debangshu Bhattacharya, Trinamool spokesperson and General Secretary of Trinamool Youth Congress, had composed a song titled 'Khela Hobe' which was uploaded on social media on January 7 and later its DJ version from the independent music artists like DJ ABHI-Maheshtala (Indian DJ and music producer) went viral on the internet.

 After the victory in the 2021 election, TMC party workers celebrated using the slogan 'Party hobe' and danced to the song Khela Hobe.

 In view of the popular slogan of Khela Hobe, Mamata Banerjee declared that her party would observe 16 August (on that day in 1980, supporters of East Bengal FC and Mohun Bagan AC, 2 rival football clubs clashed with each other, leading to death of 12 supporters, thereby signifying Bengali people's passion for football) as Khela Hobe Divas, which the BJP tried to link with Direct Action Day.
 'Khela Hobe Divas' was celebrated as planned.

 Mamata Banerjee also launched a government scheme named Khela Hobe under which a grant of 5,00,000 INR alongside free footballs were distributed to 25,000 sporting clubs of the state for promotion of sports among the economically poorer sections of the society.

 Inspired by the slogan, the political parties Samajwadi Party and Suheldev Bharatiya Samaj Party in Uttar Pradesh used the slogan 'Khadeda Hobe'.

+Successor slogans

+Following the success of "Khela Hobe" in the 2021 elections, the AITC continued to develop musical campaign slogans.
+"Mamata Di Arekbar" (মমতা দি আরেকবার, lit.
+'Mamata Di One More Time') emerged as a subsequent slogan emphasizing administrative continuity and leadership endorsement.

+Like "Khela Hobe," Debangshu Bhattacharya composed and performed "Mamata Di Arekbar," with digital production by Kolkata-based DJ ABHI-Maheshtala (Abhilash Ghosh).
+The track was released on August 21, 2025, through Mermaidz Records and distributed on streaming platforms including YouTube, Apple Music, and Spotify.

+For the 2026 Assembly elections, the party released a new campaign song with the slogan "Je Lorche Sobar Daake, Sei Jetabe Bangla Maake" (The one who fights for everyone's call, will win over Bengal).